-- Demonstrate an understanding of how children differ in their development and approaches to learning and to use this knowledge to provide opportunities that support the physical, social, emotional, and cognitive development of all young children from birth through age eight. - Demonstrate the ability to use theory, research and foundations of education when planning and implementing Early Child Education programs. - Plan and implement developmentally appropriate curriculum and teaching practices based on knowledge of individual children, the community and the curriculum goals and content. - Use individual and group guidance and problemsolving techniques to develop positive and supportive relationships with children and develop personal self control, self-motivation, and positive self-esteem. - Establish and maintain positive, collaborative relationships with families. - Articulate a philosophy and rationale for decisions while continually assessing and evaluating the effects of their choices and actions on others. - Serve as an advocate on behalf of young children and their families, programs for young children and the working environment for early childhood educators. - Demonstrate an understanding of the early childhood profession and a commitment to professionalism. - Demonstrate competence in managing human, fiscal, and spatial resources while meeting the health and safety needs of children and adults.
+- Demonstrate an understanding of how children differ in their development and approaches to learning and to use this knowledge to provide opportunities that support the physical, social, emotional, and cognitive development of all young children from birth through age eight. - Demonstrate the ability to use theory, research and foundations of education when planning and implementing Early Child Education programs. - Plan and implement developmentally appropriate curriculum and teaching practices based on knowledge of individual children, the community and the curriculum goals and content. - Use individual and group guidance and problemsolving techniques to develop positive and supportive relationships with children and develop personal self -control, self-motivation, and positive self-esteem. - Establish and maintain positive, collaborative relationships with families. - Articulate a philosophy and rationale for decisions while continually assessing and evaluating the effects of their choices and actions on others. - Serve as an advocate on behalf of young children and their families, programs for young children and the working environment for early childhood educators. - Demonstrate an understanding of the early childhood profession and a commitment to

-- Model global awareness and respect for the cultural diversity of children. - Examine, discuss, evaluate, and critique various issues and trends in Early Childhood Education. - Identify and explain the major historic events and theoretical perspectives of Early Childhood Education
+- professionalism. - Demonstrate competence in managing human, fiscal, and spatial resources while meeting the health and safety needs of children and adults. - Model global awareness and respect for the cultural diversity of children. - Examine, discuss, evaluate, and critique various issues and trends in Early Childhood Education. - Identify and explain the major historic events and theoretical perspectives of Early Childhood Education

-Initial Certificate ECEGEC01
+Initial C ertifico ate 40E Credits

-ECED& 105 Intro Early Childhood Ed (SS) 5
+ECED& 105 Intro Early Childhood Ed (SS))5

 ECED& 107 Health/Safety/Nutrition 5

-ECED& 120 Practicum-Nurturing Rel 2
+ECED& 120 Practicum-Nurturing Rel

 12

-PLUS
+PLUS -

-Early Childhood Education (General) 41E Credits
+- d Education (General) 41E

-EDUC& 115 Child Development (SS) 5
+Child Development (SS) Guiding Behavior

-EDUC& 130 Guiding Behavior 3
+EDUCA 130 Guiding Benavior 3

+OR

-Infant and Toddler Care 42E Credits
+- Idler Care 42E Credits

-EDUC& 1 15 Child Development (SS) 5
+Child Development (SS)

-ECED& 1 32 Infant/Toddler Care 3
+ECED& 132 Infant/Toddler Care 3

+OR

-School-Age Ca Credits
+School- Age Ca re 43E Credits

-EDUC& 115 Child Development (SS) 5
+Child Development (SS)

 EDUC& 136 School Age Care 3

+OR

-Family Child Credits
+Family (Child C are 44E Credits

 EDUC& 115 Child Development (SS) 5

 ECED& 134 Family Child Care 3

+OR

+Adminis tration 1 45E Credits

+EDUC& 115 Child Development (SS) 5

+ECED& 139 Administration of ECE 3

+OR

-Home Visitor/Family Engagement ECEHGC20 Credits
+Home V Home Visitor/Family Engagement ECEHGC20

-EDUC& 115 Child Development (SS)5 ECED& 138 Home Visiting & Fam Eng3
+EDUC& ECED& Child Development (SS) Home Visiting & Fam Eng

-Emphasis: Early Childhood Education Degree: Short State Certificate of Specialization Early Childhood Education Total Credits: 52 Class Type: Lecture, Lab, Hybrid, Online
+Degree: Short State Certificate of Specialization Early

+Childhood Education Total Credits: 52

-PURPOSE: The Early Childhood Education Certificate Program prepares students to compete for entry level employment in the childcare field.
-This certificate also increases the knowledge and skills of people who currently work with children.
+PURPOSE: The Early Childhood Education Certificate Program prepares students to compete for entry level employment in the childcare field, as well as those who currently work with children.
 The Children's Lab School provides an environment for observation and practice.
 Students acquire in-depth knowledge of child development from birth through age eight.